Overview and definition

 - University House of Pizza

 If the on-campus employer you would like to work at is not listed on either the acceptable or unacceptable list, please contact OGS for guidance.
-DO NOT START WORKING until you receive an okay from OGS.
+DO NOT START WORKING until you receive an approval from OGS.